Geometric Symmetries for the Vanishing of the Black Hole Tidal Love Numbers: Static Spin 2 Perturbations

-The additional terms that depend on other components of the perturbation metric are suppressed by additional powers of $r_s$.
-The bulk and worldline pieces together are once again the sum of two scalar bulk and worldline actions, with one term corresponding to the even-parity degree of freedom and one corresponding to the odd-parity degree of freedom.
+where we have taken the large distance limit, dropping terms suppressed by powers of $r_s$.
+The total action is once again the sum of two scalar bulk and worldline actions, with one term corresponding to the even-parity degree of freedom and one corresponding to the odd-parity degree of freedom.